joe-gz/api-intro-with-ajax/readme.md

 ## AJAX

+**So we know what an API is, now what?**

+How can we use an API to dynamically manipulate the DOM with the given data?
+In Rails, we would have to make a request through the server, and refresh the page with returned data.
+Now we can do this on the client side!
+As you'll come to learn, this allows us to build single page applications that do not require refreshes.

+How do we do this?
-*AJAX* (Asynchronous Javascript and XML) si the method through which we are able to make the usual HTTP requests: 'GET' 'POST' 'PUT' 'PATCH' 'DELETE' (depending on the access we have) to a given API.
+*AJAX* (Asynchronous Javascript and XML) is the method through which we are able to make the usual HTTP requests: 'GET' 'POST' 'PUT' 'PATCH' 'DELETE' (depending on the access we have) to a given API.

 ## GET data from an external API using AJAX